TadiT7/treble_experimentations_wiki/Blackview-BV9500-Plus.md

   * Grant SU permission to the shell and run this to give permission to the FakeStore/BlackStore:
      `# pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE`
   * Reboot.
+#### LineageOS 18.1
+  * It is mentioned that signature spoofing is enabled in Andy Yan's builds of LineageOS 18.1 however I have not tested this.
+  * If it is the case that signature spoofing is enabled then follow the same instructions for Android 10.1/LineageOS 17.1
 ## Test Results
   *  AOSP 11.0 v304 (FLOSS), Boots - Daily driver material.
   *  AOSP 11.0 v308 (FLOSS), Boots - Results above.